Online Edith Head Photo

 Edith Head designed Audrey Hepburn's dress for her Oscar win for Roman Holiday.

-The other Hollywood studios routinely loaned out Edith’s services, per requests of their big stars.
+The other Hollywood studios routinely loaned Edith’s services at the request of their big stars.
 Her client list included Audrey Hepburn, Bette Davis, Barbara Stanwyck, Grace Kelly, Elizabeth Taylor, Veronica Lake, Mae West, Clara Bow, Marlene Dietrich, and Jean Harlow.

 Achievements:

-When asked about the most important men in her life, Head would always reply: “There were eight of them – they were all named Oscar.”
+When asked about the most influential men in her life, Head would always reply: “There were eight of them – they were all named Oscar.”

 Edith Head